TryGhost/Ghost/.github/CONTRIBUTING.md

 <a name="documentation"></a>
 ### Documentation

-Ghost's user documentation can be found at [support.ghost.org](http://support.ghost.org), if you have feedback or would like to write some user documentation, please let us know by [emailing support](mailto:support@ghost.org).

 Ghost's developer documentation can be found at [docs.ghost.org](http://docs.ghost.org).
 These docs are written and hosted on [readme.io](https://readme.io/) which has a suggested edits feature through which you can submit updates.
 If you'd like to get more involved than just making amendments, [email support](mailto:support@ghost.org) and let us know :)